standardrhyme/mp1/README.md

 `Push/Pull` combines the functions of `Push` and `Pull` protocols, as the name suggests. `PushInfect()` is called first in `Go-routines` for by each node, followed by `PushUpdate()`.
 Then, `PullUpdate()` and `PullInfect()` are called, completing the round.
 Each of them are executed in lockstep as in the previous protocols, and the outputs are created in the same manner.

 #### Push/Pull Switch Gossip
-Push/Pull Switch Gossip will begin the same as the other modes; with the initialization of nodes.
-Rounds will begin.
-While the number of susceptible nodes is more than half the number of total nodes, the push Gossip will be implemented.
-Once the number of susceptible nodes reaches less than half, the pull Gossip will be implemented.
-The switch is made when around half the number of nodes are susceptible because of the probability of a node being randomly chosen.
+`Push/Pull Switch Gossip` is identical to `Push/Pull`, except that instead of executing both `Push` and `Pull` commands every round, it acknowledges the different phases of a general Gossip protocol, and implements the commands that are optimal to the current phase.
+More specifically, while the number of susceptible nodes is more than half the number of total nodes, the `Push` protocol is implemented.
+Conversely, while the number of proportion of susceptible nodes is less than half, the `Pull` protocol is implemented.
+The logic is outlined by Pittel (1987):

+EQUATION

+The switch from `Push` to `Pull` is made when around half the number of nodes are susceptible because of the probability of a node being randomly chosen.
 To acheive a smaller convergence time, the probability of a susceptible node being infected in a round should be higher than not being infected.
 When the number of susceptible nodes is greater than the number of infected, there is a greater probability that a susceptible node will turn infected.
 This is because the already infected nodes will have a higher probability of choosing a susceptible node for I(t) (the number of infected nodes at time t) < S(t) (the number of susceptible nodes at time t) and thus S(t)/(I(t) + S(t)) will be greater than I(t)/(I(t) + S(t)).
 On the other hand, when the number of susceptible nodes is smaller than the number of infected, there is a greater probability that a susceptible node will pull from an infected than an infected node pushing to a susceptible.
 In other terms, I(t)/(I(t) + S(t)) > S(t)/(I(t)+S(t)).

 ## How to Run